ed-alvarez/ed-alvarez/README.md

 I'm Eduardo 🇨🇺

 I am a solutions engineer who enjoys working in industrial, cloud, and critical environments. **Downtime is a big no for me**.
-FreeBSD user since I was a kid, experienced in low-level, scalable, and realtime systems with requirements on high availability.
+FreeBSD user since I was a kid, experienced in low-level, scalable, and realtime systems with requirements on high availability and a solid believer of the right tool for the right job!

-Shoot me an email, let's talk about your project:
+You think it, I code it.
+Let's talk about your project and ideas:

 ```erl
 ed.alv.mart@gmail.com